The Real Reason Republicans Are Talking About "Cancel Culture"

 Advertisement

 And it’s not just Trump.
-As writer Jean Guerrero pointed out, one of the speakers at the RNC is Charlie Kirk, whose far-right organization Turning Point USA keeps a “watch list” of liberal professors.
-Also, the RNC, in a resolution, has attempted to “cancel” the Southern Poverty Law Center for identifying hate groups in what they deem an incorrect way.
+As writer Jean Guerrero pointed out, one of the speakers at the RNC is Charlie Kirk, whose far-right organisation Turning Point USA keeps a “watch list” of liberal professors.
+Also, the RNC, in a resolution, has attempted to “cancel” the Southern Poverty Law Center for identifying what they deem the wrong groups as "hate groups."

 Guerrero traces the concept of “cancel culture” back to the heyday of “political correctness,” a term that right-wingers adopted as a pejorative back in the early ‘90s.
-She agreed that Republicans use “cancel culture” to distract from real problems, adding that it’s also used to appeal to “white fear.”
+She, too, said that Republicans use “cancel culture” to distract from real problems, adding that it’s also used to appeal to “white fear.”

-Tonight’s program promises more of the same chaos and nonsense: An anti-abortion activist who made racist comments about her own son.
-Former Florida attorney general Pam Bondi, who nixed the Trump University fraud case right after Trump donated to her PAC.
-A high school student known for wearing a MAGA hat and arguing with a Native American activist on the National Mall.
-They really do have “the best people,” don’t they?

-Tonight’s program promises more of the same chaos and nonsense: An anti-abortion activist who made racist comments about her own son.
-Former Florida attorney general Pam Bondi, who nixed the Trump University fraud case right after Trump donated to her PAC.
-A high school student known for wearing a MAGA hat and arguing with a Native American activist on the National Mall.
+The rest of the programme promises more of the same chaos and nonsense: An anti-abortion activist who made racist comments about her own son.
+Former Florida Attorney General Pam Bondi, who nixed the Trump University fraud case right after Trump donated to her PAC.
+A high school student known for wearing a MAGA hat and arguing with a Native American activist at the Lincoln Memorial.
 They really do have “the best people,” don’t they?